alphagov/govuk-rfcs/rfc-061-publishing-links-workflow.md

 - DiscardDraft will copy the published links wholesale&nbsp;from the current published version back to the draft version.
 - Dependency resolution needs to be aware of whether it's operating on draft or live content, and use the correct set of links for both dependency resolution itself and link expansion.

-This requires that the different types of links become the concern of a single application.
-This is especially important for formats where the publishing application keeps its own source of truth.
-For example, the "ministers" link type is content-related and owned by Whitehall whereas "taxons" are taxonomy-related and owned by Content Tagger.
-This currently appears to be the case for all content, so we need to discuss if formal rules and enforcement are required for this or not.
+This requires that the different types of links are split into two different categories, content links and tagging links.
+Content links will always be managed by the publishing app along with the publishing workflow and will be sent with PutContent.
+Tagging links can be managed outside the publishing workflow and are provided by PatchLinkSet.
+For example, the "ministers" link type is set by Whitehall and is a content link, whereas "taxons" are (currently) set by Content Tagger and are tagging links.&nbsp;

+The split of these into categories could be codified in the Content Schemas.
+Each format that has content links could gain an additional "content\_links.json" file which gets merged into the main "schema.json" at build-time, and tagging links stay in the existing "links.json".